vuejs/router/.github/contributing.md

 If you want to start translating the docs in a new language:

+1. Note down the **latest git commit hash** you are translating on as a _checkpoint_. **The checkpoint is important for the long-term maintenance since all the further translation sync-ups of each language would be based on their previous checkpoint.**
-1. Create the corresponding `<lang>` sub-folder for your translation.
+2. Create the corresponding `<lang>` sub-folder for your translation.
-2. Modify the i18n config in `.vitepress` sub-folder.
+3. Modify the i18n config in `.vitepress` sub-folder.
+4. Add your language code into `locales` in `packages/docs/generate-translation-status.mjs`.
-3. Translate the docs and run the doc site to self-test locally.
+5. Translate the docs and run the doc site to self-test locally.
-4. Once you have done all above, create a pull request to our GitHub repo.
+6. Once you have done all above, create a pull request to our GitHub repo.
+It's highly recommended to set the pull request title as **`docs(<lang>): sync update to <checkpoint-hash>`** e.g. `docs(zh): sync update to e008551`, which is easier for the maintainers to proceed.
+7. (Repo permission required) the maintainers will review and merge the pull request once it's approved.
+The merge should be ensured with a commit log as `docs(<lang>): sync update to <checkpoint-hash> (#<pr-id>)`, which is also the reason we recommend the pull request title format in step 6.
+After the merge request

-If you want to maintain a existing translation:
+If you want to maintain an existing translation:

-1. (Repo permission required) First of all, make sure there is a _checkpoint_ branch for the language.
-Usually it's named as `docs-sync-<lang>`.
-Notice that:
-   - This branch is always synced to the commit of the original docs that the latest translation of your language is corresponding to.
-Like `docs-sync-zh` is always to the commit of the original docs that the latest Chinese translation is corresponding to.
-   - Technically, this checkpoint branch should be only updated if the translation is synced to a nearer commit of the original docs.
-Usually the commit is the HEAD of the `main` branch at that moment.
-2. See what translation you need to do to sync up with the original docs.
+1. See what translation you need to do to sync up with the original docs.
 There are 2 popular ways:
-   - Git diff command: e.g. `git diff docs-sync-zh..main packages/docs # > debug.log`, or
-   - GitHub Compare page: e.g. https://github.com/vuejs/router/compare/docs-sync-zh...main (only see the changes in `packages/docs/*`)
+    1. Via the GitHub Compare page: https://github.com/vuejs/router/compare/ (only see the changes in `packages/docs/*`) from the checkpoint hash to `main` branch.
+You can find the checkpoint hash from the latest pull request.
+   2. Via a local command: `pnpm run docs:compare-to-translate <lang>`.
-3. Create your own branch and start the translation update, following the diff or compare.
+2. Create your own branch and start the translation update, following the previous result.
-4. Once you have done all above, create a pull request to our GitHub repo.
+3. Same to step 6 and step 7 in starting a new language, once you have done all above, create a pull request with the same title format as **`docs(<lang>): sync update to <checkpoint-hash>`** and wait for the approval and merge by the maintainers.
-   - It's highly recommended to commit with message like `docs(<lang>): sync update to <the-latest-commit>`. e.g. `docs(zh): sync update to e008551`.
-5. (Repo permission required) **VERY IMPORTANT**: after the pull request is merged, for the future batch of sync-up, do another merge from the latest commit at that moment to the checkpoint branch. e.g. merge commit `e008551` to branch `docs-sync-zh`.

 For more real examples, please check out [all the PRs with title "docs(zh): sync" after 2023-01-01](https://github.com/vuejs/router/pulls?q=is%3Apr+created%3A%3E2023-01-01+docs%28zh%29+sync).